Chingiz-Taghili/fusiontech-api/README.md

    ./mvnw spring-boot:run
    ```

-## Auth Testing
+## API Documentation
+You can test the API through Swagger UI: http://localhost:8080/swagger-ui/index.html

-Default endpoints:
+Default authentication endpoints:
 POST /api/auth/register – Register a new user
 POST /api/auth/login – Login (retrieve JWT token)
 After receiving the token, you can use it to access other protected endpoints (include the token in the Authorization header as Bearer <token>).

-## API Documentation
-You can test the API through Swagger UI: http://localhost:8080/swagger-ui/index.html
+Note: This project is developed for portfolio purposes and demonstrates essential backend principles that can be applied in a real-world work environment.

 ## Author
 Chingiz Taghili
 chingiz.taghili@gmail.com
 GitHub: @Chingiz-Taghili

-## Note
-This project is developed for portfolio purposes and demonstrates essential backend principles that can be applied in a real-world work environment.